 Samsung is bringing over some of Android 12's privacy features, like alerting you to when an app is accessing your camera or microphone.
 The Privacy Dashboard shows you what apps used the camera, microphone, and location permissions and for how long, just so that you can stay apprised of what your apps are doing in the background.

 One UI 4 comes out of its beta phase and the stable build is rolling out to the Galaxy S21 right now, though some regions might be behind others.
 Other Samsung phones like the Galaxy Z Fold 3, Galaxy Z Flip 3, and Galaxy S20 series will see the update in the coming weeks.
+Reportedly, the Galaxy S21 FE will ship with One UI 4 and Android 12 preinstalled, when that phone debuts in January 2022.
 Let's hope that Samsung has squashed some of the Android 12 bugs that have popped up recently.

 To check for the update, head into Settings > Software Update.
 If the update has rolled out in your area, you should have a notification telling you that One UI 4 is waiting for you.
 If not, you can hit Download and install to manually check for and download the update.